esphome/esphome-docs/esphomeyaml/components/api.rst

        });
      </script>

-4. Stop Home Assistant - this is necessary for the entity registry changes not to become overriden.
+4. Stop Home Assistant - this is necessary for the entity registry changes not to become overwritten.

-5. Convert the Entity Registry file above using the "Convert Entity Registry Button", and override the ``.storage/core.entity_registry`` file with the new contents.
+5. Convert the Entity Registry file above using the "Convert Entity Registry Button", and overwrite the ``.storage/core.entity_registry`` file with the new contents.

 6. Start Home Assistant.